Data extracted: May 2026

 The GCCI and BCCI are estimated using the following input variables:

-The last two variables are from the Business and consumer surveys (BCS) conducted by the European Commission's Directorate-General for Economic and Financial Affairs.
+The last 2 variables are from the Business and consumer surveys (BCS) conducted by the European Commission's Directorate-General for Economic and Financial Affairs.
 The ACCI is estimated using the Economic Sentiment Indicator, a synthetic indicator from the BCS.

 Context

 The main purpose of the Business Cycle Clock (BCC) is to complement the information contained in the euro indicators dashboard by extracting signals on the state of the economy.
-The BCC tool depicts in a visually appealing and intuitively understandable way cyclical developments in the euro area economy.
-The clock is structured according to the so-called αABβCD approach, which is based on an empirically observed sequence of turning points of the acceleration, business and growth cycles (see Figure 5).

 Three line charts showing the empirically observed sequence of turning points that make ups the acceleration cycle, business cycle and growth cycle.
 The observable trends highlight instantaneous growth rate, deviation to the trend, slowdown and recession periods.
+For more details please use the link to the source dataset code below the image.

 Figure 5: Acceleration, business and growth cycles